Top up your Cobudget Account - Variable Contributions

-- People complete the Variable Contributions Form specifying how much they would like to gift to Enspiral Foundation.
+- Complete the Variable Contributions Form specifying how much you would like to gift to Enspiral Foundation.

-- Enspiral Foundation sends an invoice to them for payment.
+- Enspiral Foundation will sends an invoice to you for payment.

 - Once the invoice is paid, 100% of the amount is allocated to the user's cobudget.co account for use in the collaborative funding process.

 People making Variable Contributions can choose to have an automatic repeating invoice sent for a recurring Variable Contribution each month.